Yoad-Duani/personal_notes/docs/kubernetes/kubectl.md

 import React, { useEffect, useRef, useState } from "react";
 import { useSelector } from "react-redux";
-import injectScript from "./injectScript"; // Add this helper function import { useLazyThunk } from "./useLazyThunk"; // Add this helper function import { selectBasePath } from "./selectors"; // Add this selector import styles from "./EmbeddedSearchGalleryStyles"; // Add this styles file
+import injectScript from "./injectScript"; // Add this helper function import styles from "./EmbeddedSearchGalleryStyles"; // Add this styles file

 const lightTheme = {